 Require workflows to pass before merging

-This rule can only be configured in your organization settings.
+Ruleset workflows can be configured at the organization level to require workflows to pass before merging pull requests.
 For more information, see "Creating rulesets for repositories in your organization."

 To use this rule, you must first create a workflow file.
 The workflow file needs to be in a repository that matches the visibility of the repositories you want to run it in.
 Specifically, a public workflow can run on any repository in your organization, an internal workflow can only run on internal and private repositories, and a private workflow can only run on private repositories.
 For more information, see "About workflows."